 And speaking of awareness, in the context of meditation, what is it?
 While every form of meditation requires awareness, awareness meditation refers to a specific method that is also referred to as insight meditation.
-Calling upon the qualities of presence developed through mindfulness practice, awareness meditation is an active investigation into the nature of mind and how it functions.
+Calling upon the qualities of presence developed through mindfulness practice, awareness meditation (called vipashyana in Sanskrit) is an active investigation into the nature of mind and how it functions.

 With mindfulness, we learn to recognize and acknowledge what’s going on in the mind, moment by moment, without judgment and with benevolence, and to let it go.
 With awareness, we use our awareness of the thoughts, emotions and sensations that arise in the mindstream as the actual focal point of the meditation.
 Perhaps we could say we explore the gaps between those thoughts, to discover a more spacious state of mind.
 Or, we can actively investigate the nature of these mental events.
 It may sound like an intellectual exercise, but when practiced properly, awareness meditation circumvents intellectual ponderings and provides direct insight into the nature of mind.
 Mindfulness (shamatha) and awareness (vipashyana) are best when practiced in an interconnected way as a continuum.

 Discovering the true source of happiness

 Since childhood, we’ve always been encouraged to examine things outside of ourselves; the emphasis has rarely been to search within ourselves.
 Trinlay Rinpoche, a meditation master and scholar who teaches all over the world, confirms that the true source of our happiness and well-being cannot be found outside of us – it comes from deep within.
 Meditation helps us examine ourselves gradually and methodically.
 As we gain a deeper sense of self awareness, we stop being strangers to ourselves and naturally develop more compassion, patience and resilience.
 For more on this read Trinlay Rinpoche’s article Does Meditation Make You Happy?